Jcbnunez/uvm-fqr/Practicums/Pract10_SLiM_demography.md

 ```

 ### report heterozygocity -- reduced reporter
+Lets create some control over the rate at which information is printed:
 ```c
 late(){
 if (sim.cycle % 1000 == 0 | sim.cycle == 1) {